domosekai/domosekai.github.io/sstp/help.md

 In most cases we provide the same connectivity as the official client.
 All password and certificate-based authentication methods available in Windows 11 are supported.

+In the case that you authenticate with a certificate installed on your Windows device, make sure you can export it including the private key.

 If you think you might have a special case, please discuss with us.

 ## SoftEther Questions